 Annexing land typically involves negotiations between local governments and consultation with landowners.
 The annexation is reviewed by the Land and Property Rights Tribunal and the Minister of Municipal Affairs for additional recommendations.
 The Minister of Affairs brings forward the annexation orders to Cabinet.
 If approved or approved in part, the Lieutenant Governor of Alberta signs the order.

-Learn more about the annexation process, visit the Land and Property Rights Tribunal website.
+To learn more about the annexation process, visit the Land and Property Rights Tribunal website.

 Calgary annexations